dasilvaa10/intraindividual_variability/README.md

 missing_within: Returns a list containing: (1) a nsub x nfeat dataframe with each cell representing the proportion of a given variable missing for a specific subject and (2) a nsub by nfeat dataframe with each cell corresponding to the longest continuous string of NAs on a given variable for a subject.

-mssd: calculates mean sqaure of successive differences, a measure of instability in longitudinal data
+mssd: calculates mean square of successive differences, a measure of instability in longitudinal data

 poly_detrend: removes polynomial trends from longitudinal data (for recommendations see Wang & Maxwell, 2015).
 Returns a list containing: (1) a dataframe with detrended variables and (2) p-values from a linear model fit with the polynomial term.

+rubin: for multiply imputed datasets, uses Rubin's Rule (Rubin,1987) to calculate variance using the sum of between and within imputation variance

 scale_within: by subject centering/standardization